London Children's Ballet: History

-Lucille Briance founded the LCB in 1994 after her daughter showed an interest in auditioning for dance schools.
+Lucille Briance founded LCB in 1994 after her daughter showed an interest in auditioning for dance schools.
 Lucille felt she was too young to join a proper dance school and thus looked for an alternative.
 She could not find a dance company for children that would allow her daughter to perform as well as continue her academic studies.
-Lucille therefore decided to create one and the LCB was born.
-A choreographer was appointed and the auditions for the new company were advertised, attracting children from many different parts of the community.
-After the first season, LCB hired a composer and began creating new works, aimed at the whole family.
-The first new ballet premiered by LCB was The Happy Prince.
-That production sold out.
+Lucille therefore decided to create one and LCB was born.